patternfly/patternfly-react/packages/react-core/src/components/Tabs/examples/Tabs.md

 - To disable a tab, but keep it perceivable to assistive technology users, use the `isAriaDisabled` property.
 If a disabled tab has a tooltip, use this property instead of `isDisabled`.
 - To add a tooltip to an aria-disabled tab, use the `tooltip` property.

-Most tab variations can either be 'default' or 'boxed':
+Tabs can be styled as 'default' or 'boxed':

 - Default tabs do not have any borders and use a bottom line to distinguish between a selected tab, a hovered tab, and an inactive tab.
 - Boxed tabs are outlined to emphasize the area that a tab spans.
 To preview boxed tabs in the following examples, select the 'isBox' checkbox, which sets the `isBox` property to true.